Back before I lost my face, everyone wanted to be my friend. Why? Because my face was beautiful.

-It wasn’t true.
-I just wanted her to stop asking questions.
+It wasn’t true, I just needed her to stop asking questions.
 I wanted to tell her about the mission, but I didn’t know how.
-It made more sense to ignore her rather than explain myself.
+It made more sense to ignore her questions rather than explain myself.

 Now I was flying solo like Chris Brown.

 “Not so fast,” said a voice from behind me.
 It was Chester the Kool Kat and he was accompanied by an army of purple flamingos—the worst kind of flamingos in the world (except for green flamingos, but they don’t count because they live in Australia).

 There was a really, really, really awkward pause.

 “Well, that was awkward,” said Chester.
 “Anyway, I knew I’d find you here!”

 “How do you know it’s me?”
 I asked.

 “Because of your face.
 I’ve never seen a face so beautiful in my life.”

 “But do you have any reason why I’m here today?”

 “Of course,” I said.
 “You’re here to assassinate the Pope of London.”